 Many retailers operate the refund scheme using VAT-refunding agencies that arrange for the tourist or visitor to benefit from the tax concession.
 VAT-refunding agencies operate independently of the tax authorities:

-Individual invoices for purchases of up to €635 may be lodged directly with the agency refund booths at Dublin and Shannon airports without a Customs stamp.
-Invoices for purchases over €635 must always be presented by you to Customs for stamping.
-In the event that the agency refund booths are closed, a Customs stamp will always be required.
+Individual tax-free forms for purchases of up to €2,000 (including VAT) may be lodged directly with the agency refund booths at the airport without a Customs stamp.
+Documentation for individual purchases of over €2,000 (including VAT) must always be presented by you to Customs, with the related export voucher, so that the voucher can be certified.
+This is necessary before a VAT refund can be processed.

 More information on the Retail Export Scheme is available on Revenue's website.